yasint23/My_Devops/hands-on/Maven/maven-01-using-maven-as-a-build-tool/README.md

 # Hands-on Maven-01 : Using Maven As a Build Tool

+Purpose of the this hands-on training is to teach the students how to use Maven with Java as a build tool.

 ## Learning Outcomes

+At the end of the this hands-on training, students will be able to;

 - install Maven and Java-11 on Amazon Linux 2 EC2 instance